Dual Datetime

 Paul Birkholtz

-Paul Birkholtz-10 months ago
+Paul Birkholtz-1 year ago

 I love this desklet!
 Sometimes the decoration randomly appears and I can't get it to go away without spinning up a new instance, luckily I just import my settings with JSON.